minprog/uva-prog-ai/info/20 Getting Started.md

 * or, tabs for indentation and spaces for alignment.

 Both tabs and spaces are invisible characters in gedit.
-You can highlight them by doing a search (`\t` for tabs ` ` for spaces).
-Note that you can only search for one at the time.
+You can highlight them by doing a search (`\t` for tabs, and a space for spaces).
+Note that you can only search for one of these at the same time.
 Take a look at the [styleguide] for more about indentation.

 [styleguide]: /reference/styleguide

 ## Submitting the problem sets

-Once you're done with your problem set, you can submit it using the submit tab that you'll find on the page of that problem set.
-You can make a zip with the required files by running the following command.
+Once you're done with your problem set, you can submit it using the submit tab that you'll find on each page with a problem set.
+You can make a zip with the required files by running the following command in a terminal.

     make submit

+You can submit a problem set multiple times, we always grade at the last submission before the deadline.
+Make sure to submit all files when you resubmit, not only the files that changed.